ChadBailey/videospeed-refactoring/REFACTORING.md

    the existing files to match their role in manifest.json
 2. Changed file structure and names to loosely fit suggested guidelines, ensured everything was working through a fast series of manual tests
+3. While restructuring, didn't really care for the proposed folder structure so tweaked slightly
+4. Did not care for the number of dependencies, think I may be able to reduce them so I'm going to consult the official docs of webpack and see if I can apply webpack minimally